 The pre-proposal: Grant Application.
 The comprehensive exam is to focus on postdissertation research that builds on the expected results of the student's dissertation.
 That is, the comprehensive exam will be a thematic and systematic plan that a student might follow in the first years in a research setting after completing his or her doctoral degree.
-To this end, the comprehensive exam begins by presenting a three to five page, doublespaced, pre-proposal to the doctoral committee.
+To this end, the comprehensive exam begins by presenting a five to seven page, doublespaced, pre-proposal to the doctoral committee.
 The pre-proposal is to include: (a) an abstract of the expected direction the student predicts his or her dissertation to take (limit of 1 page); (b) a description of the area of study the comprehensive exam will focus on; (c) a justification of the importance of this line of research; (d) a draft-level statement of the research questions and/or hypotheses that will be addressed in the comprehensive exam; and (e) whether the comprehensive exam will utilize multiple studies or a longitudinal design.
+12-point font and 1-inch margins are required.
 The pre-proposal is to be included with the comprehensive exam as a part of the appendices.
-After submitting the pre-proposal, a meeting is scheduled with the doctoral committee to provide feedback to the student and to decide whether the preproposal is approved by the committee.
-If the pre-proposal is approved, committee members sign the approval form (see Appendix B) and the student begins writing his/her comprehensive exam one week after the pre-proposal meeting.
-If the pre-proposal is not approved, the student must revise the pre-proposal based on committee feedback and schedule a new meeting.
+After submitting the pre-proposal, a meeting is scheduled with the doctoral committee to provide feedback to the student and to decide whether the pre-proposal is approved by the committee.
+If the pre-proposal is approved, committee members sign the approval form (see Appendix B) and the student begins writing his/her comprehensive exam one week after the preproposal meeting.
+If the pre-proposal is not approved, the student must revise the preproposal based on committee feedback and schedule a new meeting.